hiroki-kozuki/Data-Science-Soc/README.md

 # Data-Science-Soc
-Exercises and resources from Imperial College London Data Science Society.
+Exercises and resources from the Imperial College London Data Science Society.